upeka200163/Coffee-Shop/README.md

 # 🌱 About Brew & Bean

 Nestled in the heart of Colombo, Brew & Bean offers freshly brewed coffee, handcrafted beverages, and delicious food in a warm and inviting environment.
 Whether you're starting your day, meeting friends, or enjoying a quiet moment, Brew & Bean provides the perfect space to relax and recharge.

 ---

 # 🛎️ What We Offer

-✔️ Barista-Crafted Coffee & Espresso
+✔️ Barista-Crafted Coffee & Espresso <br />
-✔️ Signature Iced Beverages & Smoothies
+✔️ Signature Iced Beverages & Smoothies <br />
-✔️ Fresh Pastries & Light Meals
+✔️ Fresh Pastries & Light Meals <br />
-✔️ Cozy Seating & Free Wi-Fi
+✔️ Cozy Seating & Free Wi-Fi <br />
-✔️ Friendly Service & Community Atmosphere
+✔️ Friendly Service & Community Atmosphere <br />

 ---

 # 🎯 Our Mission

 To brew happiness, one cup at a time.
 Our goal is to create a welcoming environment where coffee enthusiasts can enjoy exceptional beverages, meaningful conversations, and memorable experiences.

 ---